JoinTheAlliance/agentmemory/README.md

 # Optional
 id (str): Unique id.
-Generated incrementally unless set. metadata (dict): Metadata. persist (bool): Whether to persist the changes to disk.
+Generated incrementally unless set. metadata (dict): Metadata. embedding (array): Embedding of the document.
+Defaults to None.
+Use if you already have an embedding. persist (bool): Whether to persist the changes to disk.
 Defaults to True.
 ```